 Why did the author write this article?
 There are instances where authors are paid to endorse specific products or services.
 As a result, the author’s article can be heavily biased in favour of the product or service they are writing about.
 When this happens, the reader walks away misinformed, as they are not provided with all of the information required to make an informed and unbiased opinion.

 What is the author’s position on the topic?
-When the author is only exploring one perspective to an issue, this bias can affect the credibility of their article.
+When the author is only exploring one perspective to an issue, this bias affects the credibility of their article.
 A biased article only shows readers one side of the story.
 When consuming information online, readers should be aware of every perspective surrounding the topic under discussion, in order to make a well-informed decision for themselves.

 When reading an article, it’s important to assess the content and ask the following questions.

 When was the article published?
 If the article was written a few years ago, the information, data and facts presented, may now be outdated.
-Research is constantly producing new findings, therefore it is good practice to also seek out recent information to ensure you are aware of all arguments, findings, and perspectives that surround the topic.
+Research is constantly producing new findings, therefore it is good practice to seek out recent information to ensure you are aware of all arguments, findings, and perspectives that surround the topic.

 Where did the information come from?
 Articles will often make statements or claims that may seem factual.
 When such claims are made, ensure that the author has provided citations and references (a list of sources for the information they have provided) to support their arguments or statements.
 If references have been provided, this allows the reader to dig deeper.
 Readers can search the references provided and do a similar background check on the sources, to ensure the authors and their content are credible.

 What are other sources writing about?
-Before taking on a specific position or perspective, it’s always best to review multiple sources to help mitigate bias.
+Before taking on a specific position or perspective, review multiple sources to help mitigate bias.
 This includes articles on a similar topic that are published by different authors, websites and organizations.
 Do other sources support the position of the article you are currently reading?
 Do the other sources explore new areas that your current article does not explore?
 This process of searching through multiple sources for credible content, is called research.

-As the person actively seeking out information online, you the reader must beware of exclusively reading information that confirms or reinforces your existing opinions or beliefs about a particular topic.
+As the person actively seeking out information online, the reader must beware of exclusively reading information that confirms or reinforces your existing opinions or beliefs about a particular topic.
 This is called Confirmation Bias.